Uday Hussein: Death

 Soldiers, who tried to enter the house three times, encountered resistance with AK-47 and grenades in the first two attempts.
-Uday, Qusay and guard took up positions in a bathroom at the front of the building, where they had a line of fire on the streets and on steps leading up to the first floor; Qusay's son took cover in the bedroom in the back and defended themselves.
+Uday, Qusay, and the guard took up positions in a bathroom at the front of the building, where they had a line of fire on the streets and on steps leading up to the first floor; Qusay's son took cover in the bedroom in the back and defended himself.
 The American forces then bombed the house many times and fired missiles.
 The three adults were thought to have died from a TOW missile fired into the front of the house.
 In the third attempt, the soldiers killed Mustafa after he fired.
-Mustafa had been the last one to die in the four-hour siege and kept shooting even after Qusay and Uday had been killed, US military officials said.
+Mustafa had been the last one to die in the five-hour siege and kept shooting even after Qusay and Uday had been killed, US military officials said.

 Brigade commander Colonel Joe Anderson said an Arabic announcement was made at 10:00 a.m. on the day and called on people inside to come out peacefully.
 The answer he received was bullet bombardment.
 An experienced team of special forces tried to attack the building, but they had to retreat under fire.
 Four American soldiers were injured.
 Anderson then ordered his men to fire with 50-caliber heavy machine guns.
 Uday and Qusay refused to surrender even after a helicopter fired a rocket and the Strike Brigade fired 40 mm grenades at them.
 Anderson decided that more firepower was necessary to take down the brothers, leading to 12 TOW missiles being fired into the building.

 Later, the American command said that dental records had conclusively identified two of the dead men as Saddam Hussein's sons.
 They also announced that the informant would receive the combined $30 million reward previously offered for their apprehension.

-According to Saddam Hussein's memories, when he learned about the death of his sons and grandson, the first thing he said was, "Did they fight?"
+According to Saddam Hussein's memoirs, when he learned about the death of his sons and grandson, the first thing he asked was, "Did they fight?"
 When he got the answer "Yes", then he said, "Good!
 Praise be to God, who honored me with their martyrdom and defense of their homeland."